5 Best Long-Term Cryptocurrencies To Buy for 2023

 Chainlink ranks as the fifth-best cryptocurrency to invest in for the long term.
 Launched in 2014, the Ethereum-based Chainlink network provides real-time data from off-blockchain to on-blockchain smart contracts via nodes and oracles.
 Its mission, according to Securities.io, is to create the world’s first blockchain oracle network.

 Oracles are behind some of the most important blockchain technology and are integral to blockchain’s expansion.

-The Chainlink 2.0 upgrade, described in a 2021 whitepaper, will build off-chain networks on top of oracles to reduce computational strain on the Ethereum mainnet, Benzinga reported.
-The upgrade will also implement staking, which will increase security by providing nodes with “strong economic incentives to behave reliably and correctly,” the white paper noted.
+The Chainlink 2.0 upgrade, described in a 2021 white paper, will build off-chain networks on top of oracles to reduce computational strain on the Ethereum mainnet, Benzinga reported.
+The upgrade will also continue to implement staking to increase security by providing nodes with “strong economic incentives to behave reliably and correctly,” the white paper noted.
 Chainlink has completed two of three steps in its staking implementation.
 The current one, v1, signals the beginning of Chainlink Economics 2.0.

-Chainlink’s token, called LINK, facilitates transactions on the network.
-It currently has a market cap of $3.32 billion, placing it within the 25 largest cryptocurrencies.
+Chainlink’s token, which trades under the symbol LINK, facilitates transactions on the network.
+It has a market cap of $3.77 billion as of April 3, placing it within the 20 largest cryptocurrencies.